haydeeartaza/RareCNVsAnalysis/test/Test.md

 5. Notes
 - This test only shows the pipeline execution.
 As the input sample size is small  (12 samples) pipeline can not obtain meaninful results.
 - If any part of the code is changed the pipeline should be run again and it is also recomendable to remove the output directories for generate results from scrath.
 - Frequency (high_freq) and controls reference (random_controls) values should be modified according the study requeriments and the number of reference controls as well.
-See [Rare copy number variation in autoimmune Addisons disease](doi:10.3389/fimmu.2024.1374499)
+See [Rare copy number variation in autoimmune Addison's disease (doi:10.3389/fimmu.2024.1374499)](https://www.frontiersin.org/journals/immunology/articles/10.3389/fimmu.2024.1374499/abstract)